Veams/generator-veams/generators/app/templates/resources/templating/layouts/README.md

 ### Assemble

-Every region should be defined in your layout (`tpl-default.hbs`) which can look like that:
+Every region should be defined in your layout (`lyt-default.hbs`) which can look like that:

 ``` hbs
 <!-- Header